openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 should be kept in mind.
 We will not build the solution to support multi-node, but want to avoid making decisions that make it harder to do so in the future.

+Another potential risk was investigated but judged as not a problem: could a race condition between Multus being ready and application's Pods starting impact the application, by for example not having relevant parts of network set up.
+This should not be an issue because Pods that do not use `hostNetwork` will have networking setup after the CNI is ready.
+Both ovn-kubernetes and Multus use `hostNetwork` so they start before other Pods.
+If CRI-O is configured to use the Multus regardless of files in /etc/cni/net.d, CRI-O will wait for the Multus.
+We can also use the Multus' config option of `--readiness-indicator-file` to make sure the Multus waits for the ovn-kubernetes.

 ### Drawbacks

 This section includes limitations of the Multus itself, not its integration with MicroShift.